Decision on extending shop timings till 8 pm soon: Ajit Pawar

-Deputy Chief Minister and Pune Guardian Minister Ajit Pawar Friday said the state government will soon decide if the shop closure timings from the current deadline of 4 pm could be extended to 8 pm or not.
+DEPUTY CHIEF Minister and Pune Guardian Minister Ajit Pawar on Friday said the state government will soon make an announcement on extending shop timings from the current 4 pm to a new closure time, which could be 8 pm.

-Pawar, who participated at an inaugural event of a trial run of Pune Metro on Friday, said the Covid Task Force of the state government has asked it to go slow on relaxations and take precautions in the light of the third wave of Covid infections underway in several countries in Europe and Africa.
+Pawar, who participated in the inaugural event of the Pune Metro trial run on Friday, said the state Covid task force has suggested going slow and taking precautions in the light of the pandemic’s third wave that is underway across the Europe and Africa.

-“The current deadline of 4 pm for the shops to close may be extended to 8 pm.
-This will be decided by the Chief Minister who will also make an announcement in this regard.
-The weekend restrictions may also be reduced by allowing the markets to function on Saturday.
+“The current closure time of 4 pm for shops could be extended to 8 pm.
+This will be decided by the chief minister who will also make an announcement in this regard.
+The weekend restrictions may also be reduced, allowing markets to function on Saturday.
 This has been done so that those who work from Monday to Friday can do the necessary shopping,” said Pawar.

-He said that authorities and citizens need to take all the precautions considering the danger that lurks in the form of the third wave of Covid-19 infections which is a reality in other countries.
+He added that authorities and residents need to take all precautions against Covid-19 third wave.

-“In Pune, there’s good compliance to the masking rule.
+“In Pune, use of masks is being implemented well.
 However, in the rural areas that I have been to, people don’t wear a mask at all.
 This is bad for them and the community at large.
-The administration of such areas has to enforce the mask rule strictly and the citizens should do that to protect their own selves, “said Pawar.
+The administration of such areas has to enforce the rule strictly,” said Pawar.

-Pawar is scheduled to hold the weekly Covid-19 review meeting later today.

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines